catillery/Simulated-MIPS-Processor/README.md

 ## Getting Started and Executing the Processor

 In order to execute the code you will need to download and install a VHDL IDE.
+If you'd like to view the processor functionaility without executing the code then you can download and watch *MIPS.FLV*.

 ## Supported Functionality
 * *add (signed or unsigned)* - Adds two 32-bit numbers.